StarConKW/starconkw.github.io/_pages/speakers.md

 Josh Bowman-Matthews builds web browsers and sustainable communities for a living.
 He gets excited about demolishing barriers to participating in open source projects.
 He also sings in a barbershop quartet.

+## Mentorship

+Would you like to mentor StarCon speakers as they prepare their talks?
+We are looking for both remote and in-person mentors.
+[Apply here!](https://goo.gl/forms/zRNUjkrAPmgiLMw22)

 ## Call for proposals

 Information can be found [here](/cfp/).